Air Force fighter pilot tapped by Biden to be next Joint Chiefs chairman has history of firsts | Federal News Network

 If confirmed, he would be part of another first — the first time the Pentagon’s top two posts were held by African Americans, with Defense Secretary Lloyd Austin the top civilian leader.
 Brown would not be the first African American to be chairman, the Pentagon’s top military post; that distinction went to the late Army Gen. Colin Powell.

 Brown, 60, has commanded the nation’s air power at all levels.
 Born in San Antonio, he is from a family of Army soldiers.
 His grandfather led a segregated Army unit in World War II and his father was an artillery officer and Vietnam War veteran.
-Brown grew up on several military bases and states, which helped instill in him a sense of mission.
+Brown grew up on several military bases, which helped instill in him a sense of mission.

-His nomination caps a four-decade military career that spans his commission as a distinguished ROTC graduate from Texas Tech University in 1984 to his White House nomination this week.
+His nomination caps a four-decade military career that began with his commission as a distinguished ROTC graduate from Texas Tech University in 1984.
 He was widely viewed within military circles as the frontrunner for the chairmanship, with the right commands and a track record of driving institutional change, attributes seen as needed to push the Pentagon onto a more modern footing to meet China’s rise.

 For the past two years Brown has pressed “Accelerate, Change or Lose” within the Air Force.
 The campaign very much has China in mind, pushing the service to shed legacy warplanes and speed its efforts to counter hypersonics, drones and space weapons, where the military’s lingering Cold War-era inventory does not match up.